ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 TBD This will hopefully get more zones to become validated thus overall the security gain out weights the possible drawbacks.

+risk of takeover ?
+risk of validation errors < declines transfer issues

 # IANA Actions
 URI ???
 TBD